Virtualization-projects/ui-for-docker-wiki/UI-for-Docker-with-TLS-encryption-and-client-authentication.md

 # Introduction

-The native DockerUI container does not support any form of encryption or security controls; however, if you already have TLS encryption between your Docker CLI and hosts, you can use the same set of certificates to both encrypt DockerUI traffic and provide client verification/authentication.
+The native UI for Docker container does not support any form of encryption or security controls; however, if you already have TLS encryption between your Docker CLI and hosts, you can use the same set of certificates to both encrypt UI for Docker traffic and provide client verification/authentication.
 This is done using Apache with mod_proxy and mod_ssl.
 These instructions should work with boot2docker's TLS configuration, although I haven't tested it yet.

 # Setup steps